18 MARCH – 23 APRIL 2017

-Rinus Van de Velde (born in 1983, lives and works in Antwerp) is a leading figure on the Belgian contemporary art scene.
+Rinus Van de Velde (b.
+1983, lives and works in Antwerp) is a leading figure on the Belgian contemporary art scene.
 His work revolves around the tension between fiction and reality.
-For his first solo exhibition in Asia held at KWM artcenter Beijing, Van de Velde has selected several large charcoal drawings on paper and colourful abstract works to reference major painters of the twentieth century.
+For his first solo exhibition at König Galerie, he will create a completely new site-specific installation composed of several large drawings on paper set against painterly backdrops referencing major twentieth-century painters.

-Using a loose but virtuoso drawing style, he tells the second part of the story of Isaac Weiss (the first part was shown earlier at The Gemeentemuseum in The Hague), a fictive alter ego who runs an artists’ colony.
-Members of the artists’ colony are big-name artists of the twentieth century, including Cy Twombly, Joan Mitchell and Pablo Picasso.
-In this series we see the once utopian project of the colony turn into a real dictatorship and gradually fall apart.
+Using a loose but virtuoso drawing style, he tells the second part of the story of Isaac Weiss (the first part was shown earlier this year at the Gemeentemuseum in The Hague), a fictive alter ego who runs an artists colony.
+The members of the colony are big-name artists of the twentieth century including Cy Twombly, Joan Mitchell, and Pablo Picasso.
+In this series, we watch as the formerly utopian project of the colony turns into a full-fledged dictatorship and gradually falls apart.

-Over the course of the last years, Van de Velde has developed a practice that principally results in monumental, narrative charcoal drawings, but behind which lies a much broader production (of, amongst others, cardboard paintings referencing art history or works produced by alter egos of the artist).
-Van de Velde combines found and staged photography, performances without spectators, theatrical sets, cinematic narrative techniques, installations, paintings, sculptures and so on.
-All these elements depict a completely different world, yet also document a very real working process that takes place mainly in the studio.
+Over the past several years, Van de Velde has developed a practice that principally results in monumental narrative charcoal drawings.
+Behind it, however, lies a much broader production of cardboard paintings referencing art history or works produced by alter egos of the artist, among other formats.
+Van de Velde combines found and staged photography, performances without spectators, theatrical sets, cinematic narrative techniques,installations, paintings, sculptures, and other media.
+All these elements portray a thoroughly unreal world, while also documenting a very real working process that takes place mainly in the studio.

-On his drawings and the narrative texts that go along with them, text and image function as a starting point for a fictional (artist) biography in which Van de Velde does not correspond to himself, but rather tests the different possibilities of modern and contemporary art.
-This leads to a productive doubling of his artistic persona: opposed to the “real” artist who chooses to work with well-defined artistic and material parameters in his studio, there is the alter ego who travels across all sorts of (artistic) positions without ever fully identifying with them.
+In his drawings and the accompanying narrative writings, text and image function as points of departure for a fictional biography in which Van de Velde does not coincide with himself, instead testing the different possibilities of modern and contemporary art.
+The result is a productive doubling of his artistic persona: the “real” artist who works with well defined artistic and material parameters in his studio contrasts with an alter ego who travels across all sorts of (artistic) positions without ever fully identifying with them.
 Like mirror images without an original, both artists produce each other.
-A similar tension can be found between the artist’s work space and the world-of-the-drawing: on the one hand, the studio is the actual laboratory where the possibilities that lead the artist are tested; on the other, the fictional scenes in the drawings emphasize their roots in studio experimentation.
+A similar tension obtains between the artist’s workspace and the world of the drawings: on the one hand, the studio is the actual laboratory where the possibilities the artist pursues are put to the test; on the other hand, the fictional scenes in the drawings emphasize their roots in studio experimentation.